 Mention seller in the paperwork

-The third part of this agreement seeks to define the sale of the non-physical property.
+The third part seeks to define the sale of intangible property.
 And if the property being purchased is intangible, then ensure it’s highlighted in the contract.

 Requested purchase price